akirav/akirav.github.io/essays/Javacplusplus.md

 From a software engineering perspective, I believe that JavaScript is a good language.
 Some pros to JavaScript include: storing different data types in the same array, variable and function declarations do not require the specification of the data type, and the list goes on.
 But I still do believe that learning the traditional languages (C,C++, and/or Java) first can help with learning the fundamentals of programming.
 Coming from a computer engineering perspective, I believe that Javascript is a bad language that does not allow the programmer to understand the low-level workings of a computer.
 Either way, all programming languages have their pros and cons.

 Athletic software engineering is a great pedagogy that allows students to learn JavaScript in no time.
 I believe that the practice WODs will help me prepare for technical interviews.
-WODs can be stressful in the beginning, but it will eventually become easier.
+WODs can be stressful in the beginning, but it will eventually become enjoyable.